How Can I Serve

 Opportunities for Service through CRC:

 - Financial Giving: When you support CRC, you are joining a team committed to blessing the Upper Valley.
-Since the beginning of CRC, we have given away over $1.1 million to missions and charity, over $166,000 in 2015 alone.
+In the relatively short history of CRC, we have given away over $1,708,000 to global outreach and charity, over $198,000 last year alone.

 - Community Groups: Each of our small groups is encouraged to find ways that they can serve the community.
 Therefore, it is not surprising to find them serving community dinners, collecting food for the hungry, doing work projects for local charities, etc.